 Location

 Limited parking is available at the end of Greely Road Extension.
-Please don’t block the driveway to the house at the end of the road.
-If this area is full, visitors can also park at the main Knight’s Pond parking lot and walk up Greely Road Extension to the trail at the end of the road.
-The property is also accessible (but there is no parking) from Blanchard Road in Cumberland along a right-of-way on the northeast side of the Blanchard Road about 3/10 mile southeast of the intersection with Bruce Hill.
+Please be sure not to block the driveway to the house at the end of the road.
+If this area is full, visitors can park at the main Knight’s Pond parking lot and walk up Greely Road Extension to the trail at the end of the road.
+The property is also accessible (but there is no parking) from Blanchard Road in Cumberland along a right-of-way on the northeast side of Blanchard Road about 3/10 mile southeast of the intersection with Bruce Hill Road.
 The right-of-way follows the southeastern edge of a large field before linking to the trail network on the protected property.

 Date Protected